amorris28/microbial_gwas/README.md

 # Royal Society Paper
+- Processes data from Gabon and Brazil
+- Performs variance partitioning
+- Performs GWAS-esque CWAS analysis
+- Compiles the manuscript
+- Also compiles a presentation

 ## Terms
-Dim, Dimensions, Brazil - Files associated with the Dimensions project in Brazil Gab, Gabon, gab - Files associated with the Gabon project adj, adjusted - Data that has had the PC correction performed
+Dim, Dimensions, Brazil - Files associated with the Dimensions project in Brazil

+Gab, Gabon, gab - Files associated with the Gabon project

+adj, adjusted - Data that has had the PC correction performed

 ## Scripts